cmp-202/ssh2shell/README.md

  * Defining a host event replaces the default event handler.
 Again while that host is connected.

 2. Add an event handler, as defined below, to the class instance.
- * Handlers added to the class instance will be triggered every time the event is raised in parrallel with any other handlers of the same name.
+ * Handlers added to the class instance will be triggered every time the event is raised in parallel with any other handlers of the same name.
  * It will not replace the internal event handler of the class be it set by the class default or a host definition.